CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/convert-funds.md

 ## Step 1: Login

-Please refer to the [Authentication guide](/guides/integration-guides/authentication) for instructions to start a new API session.
+Please refer to the [Authentication guide](/guides/integration-guides/authentication) for instructions for starting a new API session.

 ## Step 2: Get a quote